steveofficer/blog.github.io/index.md

 My name is Steve and I am a developer living just outside of Edinburgh, Scotland.
 I have been writing C# for the better part of 15 years, and F# on the side for about 10 years.
-I have also become particularly in Rust and WASM.
+I have also become particularly interested in Rust and WASM.

 ## Posts